GIScience/gis-training-resource-center/content/Wiki/en_qgis_visualisation_wiki.md

 <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/en_30.30.2_graduated_styling
 .mp4"></video>

-1. Download the NGA_Adm1_Pop shapefile [link!!] and save it in your shapefile folder
+1. Download the NGA_Adm1_Pop shapefile [link!!] and save it in your shapefile folder.
-2. In QGIS, turn off the Adm1 and Adm2 layer, leaving only Adm0
+2. In QGIS, turn off the Adm1 and Adm2 layer, leaving only Adm0.
-3. Drag the shapefile NGA_Adm1_Pop into your map
+3. Drag the shapefile NGA_Adm1_Pop into your map.
-4. Open its `Symbology` options and choose `Graduated`
+4. Open its `Symbology` options and choose `Graduated`.
-5. __Select the value you want to use to assign colours__, in this case, it will be `Population`
+5. __Select the value you want to use to assign colours__, in this case, it will be `Population`.

 :::{figure} ../../fig/en_30.30.2_symbology_variable_ranges.png
 ---
 name: en_30.30.2_symbology_variable_ranges_wiki
 width: 550px
 ---
-With variable ranges, select __Graduated__ symbology and choose the attribute with continuous values
+With variable ranges, select __Graduated__ symbology and choose the attribute with continuous values.
 :::

-6. Click on `Classify` to __list all values divided in classes__
+6. Click on `Classify` to __list all values divided in classes__.
-7. Choose __how many classes__ you want the data to be divided into ‒ let's say 4
+7. Choose __how many classes__ you want the data to be divided into ‒ let's say 4.
 8. By default, the colour ramp will be red.
-However, red is not the right colour to use for population count, as it is generally used to communicate negative elements, such as food insecurity or cholera cases
+However, red is not the right colour to use for .population count, as it is generally used to communicate negative elements, such as food insecurity or cholera cases.
-9. Click on __the arrow next to the colour ramp__ to choose another combination of colours - let's say a color ramp from white to blue
+9. Click on __the arrow next to the colour ramp__ to choose another combination of colours - let's say a color ramp from white to blue.
-10. Click `Apply` to preview the look of your layer, then `OK`
+10. Click `Apply` to preview the look of your layer, then `OK.

 :::{figure} ../../fig/en_30.30.2_symbology_variable_ranges_2.png
 ---
 name: en_30.30.2_symbology_variable_ranges_2_wiki
 width: 500 px
 ---
-You can categorize the continuous values into classes and assign a colour ramp
+You can categorize the continuous values into classes and assign a colour ramp.
 :::

 The following map shows the most populated States of Nigeria using a graduated colour categorization.
 These types of maps are called __choropleth maps__.